ChoiceCoin/Voting/README.md

 # Voting
 This is a repository for voting software built using Choice Coin.
 Our voting software is centered around Decentralized Decisions, an open-source voting software that allows organizations to make decisions in a distributed manner.
+Learn more about [Choice Coin](https://www.choice-coin.com/).

 # Voting on Algorand
 Choice Coin has successfully developed and deployed several models for voting on the Algorand blockchain.